Two women sitting on stairs, smiling and looking at each other, in an interior space with patterned tiles on the staircase.

 A woman with blonde hair, glasses, and a friendly smile standing in front of a brick wall.

-Jess Ariela Dawgert
+Jess Ariela Dawgert, Founding Partner

-Jess has more than two decades of experience in immigration law and policy, including more than fifteen years working for the U.S. Department of Justice as an Associate Deputy Attorney General and Senior Litigation Counsel.
+Jess has more than two decades of experience in immigration law and policy, including seventeen years working for the U.S. Department of Justice as an Associate Deputy Attorney General and Senior Litigation Counsel.
 In these roles, she oversaw immigration policy, drafted new regulations, and litigated and supervised thousands of cases in twelve circuit courts of appeals and numerous district courts.
 This included petitions for review, nationality claims, habeas and mandamus actions in district court, and programmatic challenges to immigration policies and regulations.
 She was also a Staff Attorney in the United States Court of Appeals for the Second Circuit.

 Jess also has a significant background in teaching and mentoring.
 She has taught courses for attorneys and law students on many issues involving asylum, removability, and criminal issues.
 She enjoys mentoring individual attorneys and law firms as they gain new skills.
 Jess has a particular interest in complex statutory and constitutional issues and questions of removability and visa eligibility.